Unquenched Charmonium and Beyond: Interaction between hadrons involved in charmonia

 Thus, for fully heavy hadrons, we cannot treat them as static objects.
 According to the unquenched picture, fully heavy hadrons can couple to corresponding hadron channels via the heavy quarks capturing the sea quarks created from the vacuum.
 Of course, the light quarks in these hadron channels can also annihilate, transitioning back to a fully heavy hadron state.
 Such a process can occur repeatedly, much like a "breathing" object, as illustrated in Fig.~\ref{fig:breathing}.
-This picture provides a clear and universally applicable microscopic mechanism for the hadronic interactions involving fully heavy hadrons.
+This picture, \changelabel{which can be related to the concept of quantum fluctuation and self-energy in quantum field theory}, provides \changelabel{another} clear and universally applicable microscopic mechanism for the hadronic interactions involving fully heavy hadrons.
 Since the intermediate hadron channels contain light quarks, the one-boson exchange mechanism can still play a role in understanding these interactions involving fully heavy hadrons (see Fig.~\ref{fig:huangdiagram} for the application of this mechanism to charmonium interactions).
 With more experimental data, lattice QCD results, and corresponding phenomenological studies, we believe this research issue is valuable and merits sustained attention.